dyne/dynebolic-upstream/dyneIV/README.md

 For more information on how to use dyne:bolic go to https://dynebolic.org

-## Quick Start
+## Build from scratch

-Use a Debian based system like Devuan or Ubuntu.
+Use Devuan or Debian.
+Do not use Ubuntu.
+Soon you will be able to build d:b using d:b.

 Clone the repository and enter the dyneIV folder.
 We will call this directory the "SDK".